Dolores Cannon: Speaker and teacher

 Cannon was a frequent speaker for New Age conferences.
 She spoke at the Global Sciences Congress in Denver, Colorado in August 1991.
 In November 1991, she spoke at the world's largest holistic exposition, the New Age Whole Life Expo in Los Angeles, California.
 In December 1991, the Japanese television network TVW interviewed Cannon for a documentary special; she was interviewed because of her books on Nostradamus.

 In 1992, she was interviewed for the CBS television show Doorways to the Unknown.
 Also in 1992, she toured Israel, England, and Europe where she presented lectures in conjunction with the release of her book Jesus and the Essenes.
 She spoke at the Ozark UFO Conference in 1997.

 She also established the Quantum Healing Hypnosis Academy which taught students from around the world in person and through books and recordings.

 Personal life

 In 1951, she married Johnny Cannon of Kansas City, Missouri, a member of the United States Navy.
 Their children included son Tom and daughters Gloria, Julia, and Nancy.
 Over 21 years, the family moved frequently for her husband's Naval assignments, sometimes to international locations.
 He served in the Korean War and the Vietnam War.

-Her husband was nearly killed in a car accident in 1969 and was confined to a wheelchair as a partial amputee.
+Her husband was nearly killed in a car accident in 1969 and used a wheelchair as a partial amputee the rest of his life.
 The family moved to Madison County, Arkansas, and lived off of his military pension.
 He died on April 30, 1994.

 Cannon was a member and president of the Auxiliary of Veterans of Foreign Wars Post #2956 in Springdale, Arkansas.

 Cannon died at the Washington Regional Medical Center in Fayetteville, Arkansas, on October 18, 2014.
 She was cremated at Brashears Funeral Home in Huntsville, Arkansas.